ploncomi/python_like_cpp/README.md

 Notes: the main actual difficulty with these codes is that reported compilation errors when misusing operators "in" and "not_in" are too verbose.
 Then, the reported errors don't are useful for locating the source of the error.
 However, code using "in" and "not_in" is easily readable.

 Also, it is recommended to include the files in this repository after all the other #include statements.
 This could be needed because other headers could use the word "in" for other uses.
+However, in and not_in can be turned off by using #undef in and #undef not_in

-split() and strip() equivalent versions do exist in the Boost libraries, but its use require more verbose code.
+split() and strip() equivalent versions do exist in the Boost libraries, but use of Boost requires more verbose code.
 Also, split() in boost can only handle individual characters for splitting strings.

-There are possible bugs in split(), it must be revised more.
+There are possible bugs in split(), it must be revised further